-Today, I share one of the first posts I ever wrote on The Jenny Evolution about Sensory Processing Disorder for our Voices of SPD series.
+Today, I share one of the first posts I ever wrote on Mommy Evolution about Sensory Processing Disorder for our Voices of SPD series.
 It scared the bejesus out of me to write it… to reveal my child has Sensory Processing Disorder… but write it I did.
 I was absolutely compelled to share my feelings and let other parents know they weren’t alone.

 This post came out a number of years ago… and it was a serious leap for me.
 Shortly afterward, I start The Sensory Spectrum because I wanted to help other parents who probably felt the same way I did and were experiencing the same things I had discovered.
 If you have you own stories to share, then share them on The Sensory Spectrum through our Voices of SPD series.